rgrove/pie.gd/README.md

   - `sidekiq` (shared-cpu-1x, 1GB RAM): Sidekiq job processor.

-- `pie-gd-postgres` (shared-cpu-1x, 512MB RAM): Postgres database, created using [`fly pg create`](https://fly.io/docs/postgres/).
-This app has a 3GB persistent disk volume attached to it.
+- `pie-gd-postgres` (shared-cpu-1x, 512MB RAM x 2): Postgres database, created using [`fly pg create`](https://fly.io/docs/postgres/) and later scaled up.
+This is a cluster consisting of a primary and a replica, each with a 3GB persistent disk volume attached.

 - `pie-gd-redis` (shared-cpu-1x, 256MB RAM): Redis server.
 This app has a 1GB persistent disk volume attached to it.